bertcanoiii/SvelkeDex/README.md

     {/each}
     ```
     This didn't seem to work on mobile devices, still working on updating this as of 08/11/2022.
+  - Update 08/12/2022 - After finally asking for help, after trying a ton of different ways to refactor the search, I was advised to use the chrome mobile debugger.
+I was able to determine that the reason why the search bar wasn't working on mobile is because a user's first letter is usually capitalized, and my search didn't make the search text lowercase. 🤦 I added .toLowerCase() and the search bar now works. 🤦

 - Loading: I haven't figured out how to not show an image until it is completely loaded.
 08/11/2022.
+  - I wasn't able to figure this out, however this is just a practice project.
+The images load fine, so I will ignore my ocd.

 - Transitions: